-The incidence rate is a measure of new polymerase chain reaction (PCR)-positive cases in a given time period.
+The incidence rate is a measure of new polymerase chain reaction (PCR)-positive cases per day per 10,000 people in a given time period.

-In the week ending 23 December 2021, the number of new PCR-positive COVID-19 cases per day continued to increase sharply in England, Wales, Northern Ireland and Scotland.
+In the week ending 01 January 2022, the number of new PCR-positive COVID-19 cases per day continued to increase across all four UK countries.